 When selecting a school, it is imperative that you know that schools tuition refund policy.

-A 2016 survey of 510 college parents found that many parents don’t know the answer.
-More than 2/3 of parents surveyed have no idea how the school they attend would handle a refund if their student was unable to complete the semester due to an unexpected illness or injury.
+Today, many parents don’t know the answer to any of the questions above.
+Most have no idea how the school they attend would handle a refund if their student was unable to complete the semester due to an unexpected illness or injury.

 Protect Your Student & Your Investment: Unless schools provide 100% refunds for medical withdrawals, GradGuard suggests that parents’ purchase at least some tuition refund insurance coverage for their student.
 Check GradGuard.com for the coverage options available at your school.
 Note that certain school programs offer different pricing and coverage options and there are limitations to tuition refund insurance coverage.